 My previous oven didn’t require that since I guess the bulb itself burned hotter than the bulb in my new oven.
-Gently bumping the heat like that seems to keep the temps where my yogurt cultures are happy, but be sure you don’t let it get too hot & kill your cultures!
+Gently bumping the heat like that seems to keep the temps where my yogurt cultures are happy.
+But be sure you don’t allow it to get too hot & kill your cultures!

-The yogurt is usually ready after 4 hours incubation, but RancherMan likes me to leave it 6 hours.
-I simply remove it from the oven, allow to cool a bit and place the jars in the fridge.
+The yogurt is usually ready after 4 hours incubation, but RancherMan likes me to leave it 6-8 hours.

 Enjoy Homemade Yogurt

 I often make plain yogurt and leave the sugar and vanilla out until I’m ready to eat it.
 That way I can use the non-sweetened yogurt for other things as well such as low-fat sour cream substitution in both cooking and on baked potatoes.

-When I want to eat sweetened yogurt I’ll either stir a spoon of my favorite jelly to sweeten or a squeeze of local honey with a spoonful of fruit or berries.
+But when I want to eat sweetened yogurt I’ll either stir a spoon of my favorite jelly to sweeten or a squeeze of local honey with a spoonful of fruit or berries.

-1/2-Gallon Homemade Yogurt
+1/2-Gallon Homemade Yogurt - Stove Top Method

 Commercial yogurt often has added gelatin & thickeners (often along with some chemical nasties I'm afraid.)
 The taste of the homemade yogurt can't be beat, is significantly cheaper and healthier for you.
 And no more plastic yogurt containers go to the landfill!

-- 1/2 gallon milk (I use 2%)
+- 1/2 gallon milk (Whole or 2%)